-This famous New Mexican pastry is undoubtedly available in many Texas restaurants.
+This famous honeyed pastry is undoubtedly available in many Texas restaurants.
 Topped with honey and cinnamon sugar, sopapillas (fried pastry) have a delicious taste sensation that you shouldn’t miss.
 Create a sweet version or savory bites with your desired filling.

 Sopapillas, literally mean “honey cake” in Spanish, a well-beloved dessert in Texas.
 They even became the Texas official state pastry from 2003 to 2005.
 These fried balls contain a few ingredients, including all-purpose flour, salt, or canola oil.
 No special equipment is needed.

 After frying them, dust these delicious bites with the cinnamon-sugar mixture to make sweet desserts or stuff them with pork or refried beans for savory meals.
 However, remember to cover sopaipillas with the seasoning mixture while they are still hot for a better taste.